cehbrecht/cp4cds-presentation-at-knmi-feb-2018/README.md

-# CP4CDS Presentation of WPS solution for climate model data
+# CP4CDS Presentation at MAGIC Workshop

-This presentation is for the Copernicus MAGIC workshop at KNMI, February 2018.
+Copernicus MAGIC workshop at KNMI, February 2018

+CP4CDS is provides Climate Model Data and Compute to the Copernicus Climate Data Store.

 This presentation is generated with LaTeX.